William Whitelaw: Resignation

 Following a stroke in December 1987, he felt he had no choice but to resign.
 Nicholas Ridley argued that Whitelaw's retirement marked the beginning of the end of the Thatcher premiership, as he was no longer around as often to give sensible advice and to moderate her stance on issues, or to maintain a consensus of support in her own Cabinet and parliamentary party.
 He resigned from the Cabinet on 10 January 1988.

+Marriage and children

+Whitelaw was married in 1943 to Cecilia Doriel Sprot (later Celia, Viscountess Whitelaw) (1917-2011), a philanthropist, charity worker and horticulturist who had been an ATS volunteer during the Second World War.
+They had four daughters: